 A good cleanser and moisturizer might have been all you needed in your teens and twenties, but by your thirties, an eye serum should be added to your regimen.
 Then, when your fourties approach it’s time for the aha’s. mild glycollic and a nightcream or brightening product with retinol.
-If you’ve been taking good care and removing make-up before bed, drinking enough water and eating well, you’ll be able to avoid some non-surgical procedures like botox.
+If you’ve been taking good care and removing make-up before bed, drinking enough water and eating well, you might be able to avoid some non-surgical procedures like botox.
 However, there is no shame in having botox and sometimes this is the one thing that makes people more comfortable in their own skin.
 If you are considering botox, there are plastic surgery procedures and non-surgical treatments in Las Vegas for you to take a look at.

 What you eat and drink, how much you sleep and exercise along with the thoughts you think, all have an impact on how you look and feel.
 If you feel good, you look good.
 Period.

 As someone who has chosen not to go for the aforementioned procedures (in my sixties I am comfortable with my lines), if my skin glows, I am okay with the rest.
 I have however always taken great care of my own skin and believe in frequent facials.